Method and variable documentation

 The SALSA residual is the difference between the school's actual merit value and the model-predicted value:

-- Residual near zero — the school performs in line with what the model predicts.
+- Residual near zero — the outcome lies close to what the model predicts.

-On Skolkoll, a threshold of −15 points is used to flag schools with significant underperformance.
-Residuals below −25 points are marked with a red warning level.
+On Skolkoll, a threshold of −15 points is used to show a clear negative model deviation.
+Residuals below −25 points are marked with a higher attention level, but are still not a standalone quality grade.

 Limitations